 - 3.1 The order of business will be determined by resolution of the local government from time to time.
 The order of business may be altered for a particular meeting where the councillors at that meeting pass a procedural motion to that effect.
-A motion to alter the order of business may be moved without notice.

-- 3.2 Unless otherwise altered, the order of business will be as follows:
+A motion to alter the order of business may be moved without notice. - 3.2 Unless otherwise altered, the order of business will be as follows: - attendances - · apologies and granting of leaves of absence - · confirmation of minutes - officers' reports.

-- Attendance

-- Prayer

-- Declarations of Interest

-- Confirmation of minutes and business arising

-- Officers' reports

-- Notice of Motion

-- Receipt of Petitions

-- Correspondence for Information

-- General Business

-- Closed Business Items

-- Delegation

-Note: The minutes of a previous meeting, whether an ordinary or a special meeting, not previously confirmed will be taken into consideration, at every ordinary meeting of the local government, in order that the minutes may be confirmed.
+Note: The minutes of a preceding meeting, whether an ordinary or a special meeting, not previously confirmed will be taken into consideration, at every ordinary meeting of the local government, in order that the minutes may be confirmed.
 No discussion will be permitted about these minutes except with respect to their accuracy as a record of the proceedings.
 Amendments to the minutes may be made prior to confirming the minutes.
 This must be done by moving a motion to amend the minutes that must be voted on and carried.
 Once the resolution is passed the minutes can be amended.
 All Councillors present at the meeting can vote to confirm the minutes including those who were absent at the previous meeting and those who had a conflict of interest at the previous meeting.